JetBrains/datalore-configs/README.md

 You can find more details about the Hub installation process [here](https://hub.docker.com/r/jetbrains/hub).
 1. Configure Hub persistent volumes: replace `emptyDir` values in `volumes` section of `./hub/statefulSet.yaml` file to volumes available in your kubernetes cluster.

+   NB: If you leave the default configuration, you will __lose ALL DATA__ after the next Hub restart.
 1. Run <!-- capitalized?-->Hub via command:
     ```
     kubectl apply -k ./hub/